nvim-neorocks/neorocks/README.md

 ## Why?

-So you can use [busted](https://lunarmodules.github.io/busted/) to test your Neovim plugin with access to the Neovim LUA API.
+So you can use [busted](https://lunarmodules.github.io/busted/) to test your Neovim plugin with access to the Neovim Lua API.

 ## Usage